KrissyDr/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-for the Data Science course
+for the Data Science toolbox course